 The public entrance at our Causewayside building is at 33 Salisbury Place, and is at street level.
-Please press the intercom.
-Staff will answer and then come and provide access to the Maps Reading Room.
+The main entrance is a revolving door.
+If you need an accessible entrance, please press the intercom.
+Staff will answer and then come and open an accessible door to provide access to the Maps Reading Room.
 The reading room is wheelchair accessible.

 Bags larger than A4 size are not allowed in the reading room, so you must leave them in the supervised cloakroom.
 If you need to take a bag or other equipment with you while you work, please explain the circumstances to staff, who will do what is needed to ensure you can work in the Maps Reading Room.